nekator/mono/docs/research-other-design-systems.md

 # Other design systems

 We'd like to maintain a list of other design systems that might be interesting for research and inspiration.
+And even also add some meta information especially on technical aspects.

 -   [Telekom Scale](https://github.com/telekom/scale), Tech Stack:
     -   Web Components / StencilJS